impact of recession on your business

 • Growing e-commerce sector.

-Restraints • Insufficiently qualified labour to operate robots.
+Restraints • Insufficiently qualified labor to operate robots.

 • Expensive setup cost.

-The Industrial Refrigeration Market size was valued at 3.9 billion in 2021 at a CAGR of 11.4%.
+The Industrial Refrigeration Market size was valued at USD 4.34 billion in 2022 at a CAGR of 11.4%.

 The market has been segmented with respect to type, payload capacity, industry and function.